CartoDB/carto.js/doc/API.md

 ##### **layer.invalidate() **

-Refresh the data.
-If the data has been changed in CartoDB server it is displayed.
-If not nothing happens.
-Every time a parameter is changed in a sublayer the layer is refreshed so this method don't need to be called manually.
+Refresh the layer.
+If the data has been changed on your CartoDB account, the layer will be updated.
+Otherwise, nothing happens.
+Every time a parameter is changed in a sublayer (e.g. cartocss, sql, interactivity) the layer is refreshed automatically, so this method don't need to be called manually for these cases.
 New in V3.

 #### cartodb.CartoDBLayer.SubLayer